 Averting global catastrophes – including nuclear war, catastrophic climate change, or risks associated to a destructive artificial intelligence – is among the most complex and pressing tasks of global governance.
 Collaborating with world-experts over the past three years, I led work at the Global Challenges Foundation surveying the global catastrophic risk landscape in an annual report.
 In this talk, I provide an overview of those risks and identify the main avenues to reduce or mitigate them.

 The price of privacy lost – From Panopticon to Cambridge Analytica

 From the Panopticon of the Victorian era to today’s Cambridge Analytica, surveillance has always been one of the central levers of power.
 With rapid technological advances paired with an overwhelming number of citizens more or less consciously trading privacy for convenience, the surveillance has become more granular than ever.
-This talk details the current state of mass surveillance and includes an optional workshop on how to navigate the world while protecting your data.
+This talk details the current state of mass surveillance and includes an optional workshop on how to navigate this reality while better protecting your data.

 The architecture of trust – Blockchain 101